This feature is available on all Goodshuffle Pro Plans.

 The client will need to contact their bank to find out if there's a problem with the account or try again with a different payment method.

 This can happen due to suspected fraudulent activity.
-Many different things can trigger this code: large purchases, too many charge attempts, or a large volume of charges over a short period.
+Several factors can trigger this code, including large purchases, excessive charge attempts, or a high volume of charges within a short period.
 The bank doesn’t always provide Stripe with enough information to give exact details on why the client was blocked.
 This is more common when the transaction is unusual or does not align with the client’s typical spending patterns.
 Advise the client to contact their bank for details and allow the charge to proceed where appropriate.
+Additionally, some banks may block tokenized or merchant-initiated transactions, particularly for corporate cards or due to heightened security measures.
+Explain to the client that saved card-on-file payments might be flagged as potentially suspicious by their bank.

 The client will need to contact their bank for further insight or use a different card.